rydmike/flex_color_scheme/README.md

 [<img src="https://github.com/rydmike/flex_color_scheme_docs/blob/master/docs/images/flutter-favorite-logo.png?raw=true?" alt="flutter favorite logo" width="170"/>](https://docs.flutter.dev/development/packages-and-plugins/favorites)

-Use **FlexColorScheme** to make beautiful Flutter Material Design based themes.
+Use **FlexColorScheme** to make beautiful Flutter Material Design themes.
 Apply optional surface blends, and use Material-3 style seeded color schemes.
 The returned themes are standard `ThemeData` objects, but **very** sophisticated ones.
 They are based on the same idea as Flutter's `ThemeData.from(ColorScheme)` and `ThemeData(colorSchemeSeed)` themes, but with many additional features.
 Choose from numerous pre-made designs or make your own.
 You can also use optional component sub theming, that are quick and easy to configure.

 <table>
   <tr>